 This article has been at least three decades in the making.

 Camouflage can help a hunt but is not the be-all end-all.
+After all, our forefathers never wore camo and they were plenty successful in the field.
 Here's a drilldown of what I've discovered about hunting without camo.

 These three factors work for or against you no matter what hunting clothes you wear:

 1. Movement.
 If animals see movement, they fear it.
 Remember, movement could be a quick pounce from a predator.
 Even the slightest movement could spell disaster for them.
 Nature has hard-wired them to fear movement.